mraible/mongock-docs/site/runner/runner-springboot.md

 ## Introduction
 As its name suggests, this runner is the one to use with Springboot.
 It leverages the Springboot features, like the ApplicationContext, profiles and EnventPublisher, to provides a smooth user experience

-It supports both building approaches, builder and automatic.
+It supports both building approaches, builder and autoconfiguration.

 <br />